vadibekyan/G_to_Vmag/README.md

 # G_to_Vmag
-Determines intrinsic Vmag from the ovserved Gmag
+Determines intrinsic Visual (V) magnitude from the observed Gagia (G) magnitude